Hamid4025/Bash-Scripted-Advanced-Keylogger-and-Spyware/README.md

 Run the Script

 In case the script.bat does not run automatically, manually double-click the file to execute it.
 After the initial run, it should work perfectly.
+If autorun doesn't work, you can also run the autorun_enable file to bypass all administrator access and enable autorun.

 Enjoy!!!!!!!!!